sanity-io/sanity/packages/test-studio/src/visualizingChange/field-notes.md

 `extractText` should probably not join spans using whitespace, because you can have spans inside a word

-It seems image isn't handled at all

-## Operations
+## Defaults operations

-- `modifyField` - something on this field has changeed
-- `replaceImage` - image asset reference has changed
-- `editText` - a string (or text in block) has changed
-- `replace` - object type has changed
+`modifyField` - something on this field has changeed `editText` - a string (or text in block) has changed `replace` - object type has changed
-- `remove` - a value has been removed
+`remove` - a value has been removed
-- `set` - a value has appeared where there was none
-- `modifyEntry` - an entry in an array (with the given key) has changed
+`set` - a value has appeared where there was none `modifyEntry` - an entry in an array (with the given key) has changed `edit` - a plain value (number, booelan, null/undefined) has changed

+## Custom
-- `edit` - a plain value (number, booelan, null/undefined) has changed
+`replaceImage` - image asset reference has changed

-Operations (`op: 'something'`) should have the verb first. `modifyEntry` is nice.
-I've renamed `textEdit` --> `editText`
+# Next up

+When you write your own summaryDiffer for a type, are you expected to handle _all_ operations for that type?
+I think it would be best if we fall back to the default if some edge case isn't handled.
+But, I'm not clear on how the differ would communicate to bateson that "yeah, there is a differ for this type, but not for this particular operation"

+Should both summaryDiffers and visualDiffers be defined on the schema?
+Or do the appear via the part system?

+- [x] barebones whole wood setup
+- [x] separate summaryDiffers
+- [x] separate visualDiffers
+- [x] rename operation `textEdit` --> `editText`
+- [x] add `_id` to ignore-fields and ensure it doesn't bork
+- [ ] the visualizer needs both documents as well
+- [ ] summaryDiffers return null if type is handled but not that particular case
+- [ ] visual differs should return an object `{coponent: MyComponent, otherFlag: true}`
+- [ ] verify primitives work
+- [ ] make image changes appear
+- [ ] chunk info about a deeply nested single change
+- [ ] block text, first pass
+- [ ] arrays, first pass
+- [ ] use input component (or list-previews) in default visualDiffer
+- [ ] figure out if differ definitions should be loaded via the schema or part system